What is MRSA?

 Your doctor will usually take a sample on a swab (like a Q-tip) from the infected area.
 The sample will be sent to a laboratory to see if the infection is caused by staph.
-If the infection is caused by staph, a second test will be needed to determine if the staph is MRSA.
-Blood and other body fluids can also be tested for staph.
+Blood and other body ﬂuids can also be tested for staph.

 Sometimes treatment requires the use of antibiotics.
-If antibiotics are needed, it is important to take all the doses you are given unless your doctor tells you to stop.
+Lab tests help your doctor decide which antibiotic should be used for treatment, if antibiotic treatment is necessary.
+If antibiotics are prescribed, it is important to use the medication as directed unless your doctor tells you to stop.
 If the infection has not improved within a few days after seeing your doctor, contact your doctor again.

 - Keep cuts and scrapes clean and covered with a bandage until they have healed.